 “As a recipient of the 2012-2013 National Kidney Foundation (NKF) Serving Maryland & Delaware’s Professional Development Award, I can attest to the benefit of participation in the research activities afforded by the NKF Serving Maryland & Delaware.

 My project evaluated the association of urinary enzyme abnormalities with medication errors in individuals with chronic kidney disease (CKD).
 Results of this analysis were varied; a statistically significant association was noted between known nephrotoxic medications and abnormal urinary enzymes, but an association with abnormal urinary enzymes was also noted between a non-nephrotoxic class of medications.
 As a result, the conclusions to be drawn from this analysis were mixed and somewhat difficult to interpret.
 Consequently, these findings have incited collaborators to further investigate these results in a broader cohort of individuals.
 These proceedings are ongoing.

 As a result of my participation in these study activities, I have been able to collaborate with nationally recognized researchers with similar research interests, and am involved in validating these findings in two broader cohorts of individuals with CKD.
 I gained valuable expertise in data collection, data analysis, presentation skills, and multidisciplinary collaboration.
-I am now the recipient of an NIH NIDDK K23 Career Development Award in the area of patient safety, which directly aligns with the themes of my NKF of Maryland Professional Development Award.”
+I am now the recipient of an NIH NIDDK K23 Career Development Award in the area of patient safety, which directly aligns with the themes of my NKF Serving Maryland & Delaware’s Professional Development Award.”

 Clarissa Jonas Diamantidis, MD, MHS